VadRamsay/slav-photography/README.md

 - Lead Generation Form: A customized contact form with hover-active animations and validation.

--Sticky Navigation: Easy site-wide access regardless of page scroll depth.
+- Sticky Navigation: Easy site-wide access regardless of page scroll depth.

 ## Technologies Used: